-Integrative Health, which offers a variety of nutritional supplements that aid in optimizing overall health and wellness.
+Integrative Health, which offers a variety of nutritional supplements that are designed to aid in optimizing overall health and wellness.
 This category includes a variety of daily nutritional supplements, health solutions for children, and additional nutrients designed to help keep specific body systems at optimal levels.